Ninohe, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you get the correct kind.
-Many adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Be careful to get the correct kind.
+Most adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most locations.

 Make your flight more comfortable with an airplane phone mount